certainlyakey/hammerspoon-config/README.md

 ### Toggling a specific VPN with a hotkey

 The script will also display an icon for the currently enabled VPN in the menubar – because MacOS doesn't do the job well.
+The VPN protocol must be supported natively by MacOS (doesn't work with OpenVPN, WireGuard etc.).

 See [`system-actions.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/system-actions.lua) for usage and [`toggle-vpn.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/utils/toggle-vpn.lua).